vicw477777/vicw477777/README.md

-# Hi, I'm Vic
+# Hi, I'm Yichen Wei

-I work on machine learning, computer vision, probabilistic modelling, and robotics.
+I work on machine learning, computer vision, and robotics.
 My projects are mostly built around applied ML coursework and research-style implementations, with an emphasis on turning mathematical models into reproducible experiments and readable reports.

 I am looking for roles where I can contribute to ML engineering, computer vision, robotics, or AI research engineering.